livingdocsIO/documentation/content/reference/document/metadata/plugins/li-unique-id.md

   planningSystem: false
   webhookConditions: true
 description: |
-  The `li-unique-id` plugin is ideal for managing IDs or handles where uniqueness among values is required.
+  The `li-unique-id` plugin is ideal for managing user-defined IDs or handles where uniqueness among values is required.
 The user interface is similar to an [`li-text`]({{< ref "/reference/document/metadata/plugins/li-text" >}}) field, but it includes additional validation properties:

   - **Uniqueness**: Ensures uniqueness among values within the same `uniquenessScope` per project.
     {{< warning >}}The `uniquenessScope` must not be updated, as doing so would break the uniqueness validation for new values.
 Changing it requires a manual database migration.{{< /warning >}}